Gowiem/terraform-workshops/terraform-fundamentals/exercises/08/README.md

 terraform apply
 ```

-Wow that fast!
+Wow that was fast!
 That's because we're not really creating any infrastructure in this folder, rather we're just looking at the processing and output of variables and data.
 You should see something like the following when running the above:

 ```
 Apply complete!
 Resources: 0 added, 0 changed, 0 destroyed.